 - Change in residential housing: A student may choose to be moved.
 In limited circumstances, SUNY Brockport may require the accused student to move.

-- SAFE Ride: Students may use SAFE Ride to request that a University Police Student Patrol walk them from one location to another on campus.
-(Rides are suspended, during the COVID-19 pandemic.)
-Contact (585) 395-SAFE between the hours of 8npm –2nam.
+- SAFE Ride: Students may use SAFE Ride to request that a University Police Student Patrol escort them from one location to another on campus.
+Contact (585) 395-SAFE between the hours of 8:00pm – 2:00am.

 - Academic Success Center: Tutoring and academic support services are available to all students.
 If a student is struggling with their courses because of a situation related to sexual violence, we encourage them to take advantage of the available services.